 In 2010, the Town Planner started making a list of the structural BMP's located within the urban area, based on the information from the tagging of the outfalls and the catch basin map, and using the DPW's list of catch basins that they use for documenting catch basin cleaning.
 While all the information is at hand, it is not in list form, therefore, this has not been completed yet.
 In 2010, the RIDEM sent the Town a Notice of Intent to Enforce non-compliance with the RIPDES permit for failure to submit this list.
 The Town Planner is responsible for this, with help from the Director of Public Works.
-We will try to complete this requirement in 2012.
+We do not have the time or staff available to complete this requirement.
 This measure of creating a list is not considered to be effective for achieving water quality.